Nijmegen: city in the Netherlands, where several Roman settlements have been discovered.

 After 300, there were two settlements: a military one at the Valkhof, and a civil one along the river Waal.
 This was, essentially, the continuation of the river port that was already three centuries old and had served earlier settlements, like Batavodurum, the Hunerberg fortress, and Ulpia Noviomagus.

 Archaeological research is very difficult, because a large part of the town along the river has been washed away - the Waal can be an unpredictable river, even today.
 However, when the modern casino was built, several remains of the ancient city came to light.
-One of these was a house with floor heating (hypocaustum) and a fresco, which can not be dated exactly: it may go back to the second or third century, to an age at which Noviomagus was flourishing or in decline.
+One of these was a house with floor heating (hypocaustum) and a fresco, which cannot be dated exactly: it may go back to the second or third century, to an age at which Noviomagus was flourishing or in decline.
 The house may or may not have been in use in the fourth century.
 The remains are now visible at the front of the casino building, at a stone's throw from the river.

 If you'd walk around the casino, you would see the remains of a heavy wall in a show case at the rear side of the building.
 About eighty meters of this wall have been excavated.
 It was apparently built in the fourth century and includes older structures.
 Another part of this large, heavy wall has been found near the old Besiendershuis.

 The cemeteries of Noviomagus have been identified to the southeast and southwest of the little town (the last-mentioned cemetery was discovered after the 1944 bombing of Nijmegen).
 They show that among the population were several surprisingly wealthy people.
 One of the most spectacular finds of the past decade was the "lady in lead", whose final resting place was discovered in the Burchtstraat in 2001.
-She must have been very rich, because her sarcophagus was made of lead, which must have been important from Britain.
+She must have been very rich, because her sarcophagus was made of lead, which must have been imported from Britain.
 Traces of gold prove that she once wore a dress of brocade.
 Analysis of her skeleton proves that she had very bad teeth, was between the thirty and fifty years old, and had been pregnant at least once.

 Another fascinating tomb contained the bones of a ten-year old girl.
 She must have belonged to a rich family, which could afford an expensive sarcophagus of natural stone.
 The little girl was buried with her tambourines, which has given this tomb the reputation of being the final resting place of a ballerina.